 Delivering with Postmates is a little different from typical delivery: Postmates drivers pick up everything from food to Best Buy orders!
 Below, we offer you the top Postmates driver delivery tips so you can earn more in less time.

 Postmates Driver Pay: How Much Does Postmates Pay?

-From our experience, you’ll actually earn a little more if you deliver with Postmates via bike.
-We found Postmates driver pay by bike came to $15/hr.
+From our experience, we found Postmates driver pay by bike came to $15/hr (more on that below).